One of the biggest influences on the self-publishing industry, as it exists today, was internet marketing.

 Remember our definition?
 Creating an MVP means making your book the best it can be, given the resources you have.
 That might feel a little limiting, particularly if you don’t have many resources to begin with.
 But here’s the good news:

-You can always get more resources.
+You can always get more resources, and your MVP can always improve.

 As books sell, you can use the money to shore up anything that was lacking the first time around.
 Pay for better editing.
 Pay for a better cover.
 Pay for a copywriter.
 Pay for some marketing.